Frequently asked questions

 Will I still have enough power in my building with a voltage stabilizer?

-Yes, you will not notice the difference and all your electrical lamps and devices will work normally with a stabilized voltage at 212 volts.
+Yes, you will not notice the difference and all your electrical lamps and devices will work normally with a lower voltage set at 212-215 volts.

-I already have LED lamps, will I still have any savings with a voltage stabilizer?
+I already have LED lamps, will I still have any savings with a voltage controller?

-How will I also lower my CO2 emissions?
+How will I also lower the building's carbon footprint?

-With a voltage stabilizer, the CO2 emissions will be lowered thanks to the direct and indirect savings.
-In Switzerland, with every kWh used, about 200g of CO2 are produced.
-If you can double the lifespan of all your electrical appliances, you will save all the CO2 linked to the manufacturing, distribution and transport of the appliances that you will not have to replace.
+With a voltage controller, the carbon dioxide emissions will be lowered thanks to the direct and indirect savings.
+In Switzerland, with every kWh used, about 125g of carbon dioxide are produced.
+If you double the lifespan of all your electrical appliances, you will save all the carbon dioxide linked to the manufacturing, distribution and transport of the appliances that you will not have to discard and replace.

-How much will I save with a voltage stabilizer?
+How much will I save with a voltage controller?

-By lowering the voltage at 212 volts, your peak power use will be lower and your electrical devices will be more efficient : this is the direct average saving of 10% on electricity.
-With a lower tension in your building, all your electrical appliances will be protected against voltage peaks and will also heat less, which can double their lifespan.
-This means that you may save 50% on your busget for repair, maintenance and depreciation of your electrical appliances.
+By lowering the voltage at 212-215 volts, your peak power use will be lower and your electrical devices will be more efficient : this is the direct average saving of 10% on electricity.
+With a lower voltage in your building, all your electrical appliances will be protected against voltage peaks and will also heat less, which can double their lifespan.
+This means that you may save 50% on your budget for repair, maintenance and depreciation of your electrical appliances.

 What will be my return on investment?

-The return on investment depends on your direct and indirect savings potential, but also on your electricity price, that can cost the double depending where your building is located in Switzerland.
+The return on investment depends on your direct and indirect savings potential, but also on your total electricity price (energy, network and taxes).
 The more you pay, the more electricity you use and the more appliances you have in the building, the shorter will be the payback period.
-Typically, the return on investment of an optimal tension stabilizer is lower than 5 years for a yearly consumption over 200'000 kWh.
+Typically, the return on investment of an optimal voltage controller range from 3 to 5 years.

 How does the rental model work?

-If you don't want to buy the voltage stabilizer, it is also possible to opt for the rental model.
+If you don't have a budget to buy a voltage controller, it is also possible to opt for the rental model.
 In this case, once the direct and indirect savings have been calculated, an offer is made to the client to share the savings.
 For example, if a building has a savings potential of CHF 2'000.- per month, the client will pay a rental of CHF 1'000.- per month and keep the difference.
-Usually, rental contracts are signed for a period of 5 to 7 years.
+Usually, rental contracts are signed for a period of 5 years.